punchagan/punchagan.muse-amuse.in/content/blog/cycling-from-manali-to-leh-an-faq.md

 -   The feeling of reaching the top of passes was quite thrilling, for both Rohtang and Baralacha La.
 Nakee La, not so much, since we still had about 30km ahead of us to finish the day.
--   It was humbing to see all the BRO folks working to keep the roads open and functional!
+-   It was humbling to see all the BRO folks working to keep the roads open and functional!
 A big salute to them!
 -   Each time we had a truck or some bikers pass by, we would wave at them or show thumbs up, and it would give us some additional energy to keep pushing ahead.